 For further customizations, let’s look a icing and glazes.
 These are easily prepared while the cakes bake and are drizzled or frosted onto the cooled cakes.
 I took it a step further and swirled some caramel sauce on top of the cream cheese icing.

-How to Make Pumpkin Cake
+How to Make Pumpkin Mini Cakes

 The base recipe comes together in just two bowls.
 Since we use melted butter, there is no need to cream it together with the sugar.
 To make the different flavors, divide the finished batter into three bowls and gently fold in the chocolate chips and nuts.

-Whisk together the dry ingredients in a large mixing bowl.
+- Whisk together the dry ingredients in a large mixing bowl.

-Stir together the melted butter, eggs, milk, and pumpkin in a separate bowl.
+- Stir together the melted butter, eggs, milk, and pumpkin in a separate bowl.

-Combine the wet and dry ingredients together and mix until smooth.
+- Combine the wet and dry ingredients together and mix until smooth.

-Divide the batter into three different bowls.
+- Divide the batter into three different bowls.
 Use a kitchen scale, if you’d like.

-With a rubber spatula, gently fold in the chocolate chips and nuts into two of the bowls.
+- With a rubber spatula, gently fold in the chocolate chips and nuts into two of the bowls.

-Make the streusel.
+- Make the streusel.

-Fill the Mini Loaf Mold with the different batters, about ¾ of the way full.
+- Fill the Mini Loaf Mold with the different batters, about ¾ of the way full.
 Cover the plain cakes with streusel.

-Meanwhile, prepare the icing and glaze.
+- Meanwhile, prepare the icing and glaze.

-Frost and serve!
+- Frost and serve!

 Pumpkin Mini Loaf Cakes